Inventions through History

 1923/ first regular broadcasts 1929/

-colour TVs US from 1950s, Europe from
+colour TVs from 1950s.

-The Scottish engineer John Logie Baird
+The Scottish engineer John Logie

-designed the world's first working
+Baird designed the world's first

-television in 1923.
+working Television in 1923.
 His first

-demonstration took place in
+public demonstration took place in

-department store in London in March
+Selfridges department store in London

-The BBC began the world's first
+The BBC began the World's first

-regular television broadcasts in January
+regular Television broadcasts in

-1929, using Baird's system.
+January 1929, using Baird's system.